CARM’s impact on importers

 The first impact to importers will be the release of CARM’s new Customs Client Portal (CCP), the centralized online platform where all of CARM’s functionality will be accessed.

-All importers will be able to register for CCP access once it is tentatively released in January 2021.
+All importers are able to register for CCP access.
 Please note that this will be mandatory once CARM is fully operational.
 Failure to register will prevent customs release of your goods at the border once the program goes live.

 Through the CCP, importers will have the ability to manage a variety of customs processes.
 Read more about the portal’s features here.